 \[\displaystyle\int_0^T H(t)\,d\mathbf{w}(t) = \lim_{n \to \infty} \sum_{k=0}^{n-1} H(t_k)\bigl[\mathbf{w}(t_{k+1}) - \mathbf{w}(t_k)\bigr]\]The integrand \(H(t_k)\) is evaluated at the left endpoint of each subinterval, so it depends only on information available at time \(t_k\), before the increment \(\mathbf{w}(t_{k+1}) - \mathbf{w}(t_k)\) is realized.

-This left-endpoint choice has two consequences that drive everything that follows:
+The left-endpoint choice has two consequences that drive the derivation:

 -